Top Selling Agents Explain How to Do an Open House Right

 • Your real estate agent’s blog/website:

 Your real estate agent has connections with other agents that you may not.
-That’s why we recommend (if they haven’t done so already) that your agent posts your open house on their personal website.
+That’s why we recommend (if they haven’t done so already) that your agent post your open house on their personal website.
 Their post will attract agents in their network who can recommend your open house to their clients.

 You’ll want to advertise your home on the internet ideally 2-3 weeks before your open house.

-Many potential buyers who use the internet to find your open house have “done their homework” on your home viewing the pictures, the square footage, and the neighborhood.
+Many potential buyers who use the internet to find your open house have “done their homework” on your home, viewing the pictures, the square footage, and the neighborhood.
 Your listing is what propels them to come and see your house in person.

 Also, don’t be afraid to post your open house advertisement on your personal social media platforms.
 Word of mouth that spreads through neighbors is important, but with millennials breaking into the buyers’ market, tags, shares, and likes may be an even more powerful marketing tool.